connorgoggans/CSX278_hoyosjs/Assignments/Asgn3/README.md

 ### Acknowledgements
 + The first reading is directly from the Docker documentations as a general overview of how to work with and how Docker works.
 + Integration with other tools is referred directly from documentations as they are from regularly updated packages.
++ [Prakhar Srivastav](http://prakhar.me/) is a grad student in Columbia University's CS department with one of the most complete crash courses on Docker listing many alternatives in his course.
+His GitHub repo for the course has active discussion on the issues of the course and is actively updated making it a reliable source as well as appearing in several Quora answers on the topic.

 ## In-class assignment
 + (Installation of Docker will be verified in class through makeing them pull an image that will poll them for their ID's and will be stored in a DB).